gluster/redant/README.md

 In addition to running TCs from within a suite, either performance or functional or even under a more granular level of component, one can select to run a specific TC also.
-To do this, one simply has to use the `-sp` flag while invoking redant and instead of the directory path provide the path of the TC.
 For example,
 `python3 core/redant_main.py -c core/parsing/config.yml -t tests/example/sample_component`